1

 “FRENCH EMPIRE PORT OF NANTES 4th maritime district” Done in Nantes on April 17, 1813”.

-Authentic roadmap of Mr. Eugène ARNOUD, deputy chief of the 4th forestry district of the Navy.
+Authentic roadmap of Mr. Eugène ARNOUD, deputy head of the 4th forestry district of the Navy.

 Modern frame: 45x31 cm.